ymrandall/DiverInterface/README.md

 MIT License

-Copyright (c) [2018] [Yelena Randall && Justin Lewis] [University Of Rhode Island]
+Copyright (c) [2018] [Yelena Randall && Justin Lewis]

+[University Of Rhode Island]

-Sponsored by [ Prof. Bridget Buxton]
+Sponsored by Prof. Bridget Buxton

+Contact:

+ymrandall@my.uri.edu

+jlewis001@my.uri.edu

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal